SciML/BoundaryValueDiffEq.jl/docs/src/tutorials/optimal_control.md

-# Solve Optimal Control problem
+# Solve Dynamical Optimization problem

-The cost function for the optimal problem should be used in the interpolation way, for example,
+BoundaryValueDiffEq.jl is capable of solving dynamical optimization problems via collocation solvers.
+The syntax for solving with BoundaryValueDiffEq.jl is quite different from JuMP-style optimization modeling DSL.

+To model such optimal control problem is more similar to solve an boundary value problem, we only need to further provide the cost functional within `BVPFunction`.
+In the following content, we will explain the detailed usage of BoundaryValueDiffEq.jl in dynamical optimization with some hands-on examples.

 ## Block Move Optimal Control

-Block move optimal control problem is an easy example of optimal control problem[kelly2017introduction](@Citet).
+Block move optimal control problem is an easy example of optimal control problem [kelly2017introduction](@Citet), this problem models moving a small block between two points, starting and finishing at rest, in a fixed amount of time.

+### System dynamics

 Suppose we apply the external force $f$ on a block which can slide without friction in one dimension, its position $x$ and velocity $v$ can be described using:

 $$
 \left\{\begin{aligned}